-A quorum will be present at a meeting of shareholders if the holders of shares having a majority of the voting power represented by all of the issued and outstanding shares entitled to vote at the meeting are present in person or represented by proxy at the meeting.
+A quorum will be present at a meeting of shareholders if the holders of shares having a majority of the voting power represented by all of the issued and outstanding shares entitled to vote at the meeting are present by means of remote communication or represented by proxy at the annual meeting.
 Each record holder of shares of common stock is entitled to one vote for each share of common stock registered, on the record date, in such holder's name on the books of the Company on all matters to be acted upon at the annual meeting.
 The Company's certificate of formation prohibits cumulative voting.
-Should the meeting be held via remote communication, participation by shareholders via remote communication constitutes presence for the determination of a quorum for the annual meeting.
+Participation by shareholders via remote communication constitutes presence for the determination of a quorum for the annual meeting.